zhangjinshui-nerveee/nerveee-web/source/_posts/ubuntu-rookie.md

-## How to monitor the computer status
+# How to monitor the computer status
 ```
 free -h
 ```

-## Connect two Ubuntu using Remmina
-- Necessary: VNC server
-- steps:
--

-## How to use vim plugin
+# How to use vim plugin
 - fisadev

-## how to store personal access token
+# how to store personal access token
 There are two solutions.
 ```
 git config --global credential.helper cache